 What Happens When A1C Levels Are Too High?

-Medically reviewed by Isabel Casimiro, MD, PhD Key Takeaways A1C measures how well your body is controlling your blood sugar over the past few months.
-An A1C of 6.5% or higher on two separate tests ...
+A1C measures how well your body is controlling your blood sugar over the past few months.
+An A1C of 6.5% or higher on two ...

-Neuropathy in its simplest definition is nerve disease or damage.
-It is a relatively common condition and is not isolated to any particular part of the body.
-Injury, infection, exposure to toxins and ...
+Neuropathy, simply defined, is damage to nerves that often results from either disease or trauma.
+It is a relatively common condition that is not isolated to any particular part of the body.
+Although ...

 Results that may be inaccessible to you are currently showing.